Memorandum #311 Right-to-know Act

 When the College produces a record that is not a public record in response to a request, the Right-to-Know Officer shall notify any third party that provided the record to the College, any person that is the subject of the record, and the requester.

-The Right-to-Know Officer shall notify a third party in writing of a record request if the requested record contains a trade secret or confidential proprietary information within five business days from receipt of the record request.
-If a record has been previously designated as containing a trade secret or confidential proprietary information, written notice of the need for a thirty day extension of time should be provided to the requestor.
-The written notice to the third party shall advise that the third party has five business days from the date the third party receives notification from the College to provide input on the release of the record.
+The Right-to-Know-Officer shall notify a third party in writing of a record request if the requested record was provided by the third party and the third party included a written statement signed by a representative of the third party that the record contains a trade secret or confidential or proprietary information.
+In these circumstances, the Right-to-Know Officer shall notify the third party within five (5) business days of receiving the request.
+The written notice to the third party will advise that the third party has five (5) business days from the date the third party receives notification from the College to provide input on the release of the record.
+Within five (5) business days of receiving the request, the Right-to-Know Officer may also provide written notice of the need for a thirty (30) day extension of time to the requester.

 Denial Of Request

-If the Right-to-Know Officer denies a request for access to a record, whether in whole or in part, a written response shall be sent within five (5) business days of receipt of the request.
+If the Right-to-Know Officer denies a request for access to a record, whether in whole or in part, the denial must be in writing.
 The response denying the request shall include the following:

 - Description of the record requested.